-Many SBFN countries have issued or are developing

-finance taxonomies, which is crucial in mobilizing financial flows.
+Many SBFN countries have issued or are developing and updating their national green/sustainable finance taxonomies, which is crucial in mobilizing financial flows.
 Sixteen SBFN countries have introduced or are developing green or sustainability-focused taxonomies to provide much-needed clarity on eligible activities, sectors and assets.
 In line with developments in China and the European Union, some include detailed criteria for eligible assets.
 Climate mitigation and adaptation have been the focus of many countries' first taxonomies.
 However, social and transition taxonomies are quickly following.
-For example, Georgia is developing a social taxonomy alongside its green taxonomy, and South Africa is exploring further development of social and transition elements in response to the urgent need to enable a low-carbon trajectory while ensuring a Just inequality are addressed.
+For example, Georgia is developing a social taxonomy alongside its green taxonomy, and South Africa is exploring further development of social and transition elements in response to the urgent need to enable a low-carbon trajectory while ensuring a Just Transition, where employment, financial inclusion, and inequality are addressed.